 The colourful festival of Holi usually falls at the beginning of spring when flowers are starting to bloom and the grass is turning green once again.
 This festival is celebrated with coloured powder and coloured water and very messy clothes.
 The day usually ends with yummy food and drink.

-Thandai Recipe using almond milk
+Thandai Recipe (Vegan, DF) using almond milk

 My youngest is dairy-free and my hubby is lactose sensitive and so I’m constantly looking for alternatives to regular milk in traditional Indian recipes.
 This is one of them and I was delighted it turned out delicious.
 Not all my experiments do!
 Replacing whole milk with almond milk also makes this chilled Thandai drink lighter in calories, higher in Vitamin E and overall a good source of Calcium.
 You can of course switch the almond milk out for regular whole or 2% milk.